cronkitedata/rstudyguide/docs/031-select-filter.md

 ### Exercises

-In "[The Serial Killer Detector](https://www.newyorker.com/magazine/2017/11/27/the-serial-killer-detector)", Tom  Hargrove spent years creating more complete murder data than the government has available.
+In "[The Serial Killer Detector](https://www.newyorker.com/magazine/2017/11/27/the-serial-killer-detector)", the New Yorker profiles how Tom  Hargrove spent years creating more complete murder data than the government has available.
 I have taken the data from that project and converted it into an R data object that includes only murders in the West.
 The appendix to this book has exercises using that data using skills that were outlined in each chapter.

 ### Tutorials